paseto-standard/paseto-spec/docs/Rationale-V5-V6.md

 ### v5.public

-For v5.public, we opt for ML-DSA-44 (one of the [FIPS-204](https://csrc.nist.gov/pubs/fips/204/final) parameter sets).
-This provides the most compact signature that also targets the 128-bit security level.
+For v5.public, we opt for ML-DSA-87 (one of the [FIPS-204](https://csrc.nist.gov/pubs/fips/204/final) parameter sets).
+This provides the most compact signature that targets the 256-bit security level, and is compatible with [CNSA 2.0's parameter recommendations](https://media.defense.gov/2022/Sep/07/2003071834/-1/-1/0/CSA_CNSA_2.0_ALGORITHMS_.PDF).

+>  Use Level V parameters for all classification levels.

 The main reason for this parameter selection is to choose a compact FIPS-compatible signature algorithm that achieves post-quantum security.
 We choose ML-DSA because